LokendraNarware/yamrajdham-divine-giving/DATABASE_SCHEMA.md

-# Yamraj dham Temple Divine Giving - Database Schema
+# Yamrajdham Temple Divine Giving - Database Schema

-This document describes the comprehensive database schema for the Yamraj dham Temple Divine Giving platform, designed to support temple donations, prayer requests, and construction progress tracking.
+This document describes the comprehensive database schema for the Yamrajdham Temple Divine Giving platform, designed to support temple donations, prayer requests, and construction progress tracking.

 ## Overview

 The database schema is built on PostgreSQL with Supabase and includes the following key features:
 - **Donor Management**: Complete donor information with tax compliance
 - **Donation Processing**: Multiple donation categories and payment tracking
-- **Prayer Requests**: Different types of prayer services
+- **Prayer Requests**: Different types of prayer seva
 - **Construction Progress**: Milestone tracking and progress visualization
 - **Project Configuration**: Dynamic settings and configuration management